timmyyuan/Security-Papers/README.md

 # Security-Papers
-Security papers about software vulnerabilities and exploits
+Security papers about software vulnerabilities and exploits in recent top conferences.

 ## 2018